-In 2019, Newcrest became a Supporter of the Taskforce on Climate-related Financial Disclosure (TCFD).
-The Company has adopted the TCFD's recommendations framework and is taking a phased approach to reporting against these recommendations.
-The 2020 Sustainability Report included a description of climate change risks and opportunities.
+In 2019, Newcrest became a supporter of the Taskforce on Climate-related Financial Disclosure (TCFD).
+The Company has adopted the TCFD's recommendations framework and the 2021 Sustainability Report included a description of climate change risks and opportunities.

-The 2021 Annual Report also includes descriptions of matters, including those related to climate change, such as Newcrest's exposure to climate change risks related to the transition to a lower-carbon economy and fulfilment of the aspirations of the Group.
-Newcrest's 2021 Sustainability Report will include a detailed description of the work undertaken to date in identifying the physical risks and transition risks and opportunities to Newcrest's operating assets.
+The 2022 Annual Report also includes descriptions of matters, including those related to climate change, such as Newcrest's exposure to climate change risks related to the transition to a lower-carbon economy.

 Public reporting and an intent to keep the Company's stakeholders informed is a component of the Company's commitment to sustainability.
-The Company's annual Sustainability Report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards and is subject to limited assurance by the Company's external auditor.
+The Company's annual Sustainability Report has been prepared in accordance with the Global Reporting Initiative Standards and is subject to limited assurance by the Company's external auditor.
 The Sustainability Report outlines Newcrest's safety, health, economic, environmental and social contribution and performances to the regions where it operates and to the communities in proximity to those operations.
-The report is available on the Company's website: www.newcrest.com/ sustainability/sustainability-reports.
+The report is available on the Company's website: www.newcrest.com/sustainability/sustainability-reports.

-Human rights, social performance and cultural heritage
+Human rights and social performance

 Newcrest is committed to respecting all internationally recognised human rights and the laws of the countries where we operate.
-Newcrest's Human Rights Policy, sets out expectations of its directors, employees and contractors to take responsibility for respecting human rights in everyday business, and specifically refers to Newcrest's commitment to the United Nations Guiding Principles on Business and Human Rights (UNGPs).
+Newcrest's Human Rights Policy sets out expectations of its directors, employees and contractors to take responsibility for respecting human rights in everyday business, and specifically refers to Newcrest's commitment to the United Nations Guiding Principles on Business and Human Rights.

-In December 2020, Newcrest released its first Modern Slavery Statement.
-Consistent with reporting obligations under the Australian Modern Slavery Act 2018, the Statement outlines the steps Newcrest has taken to identify, manage and mitigate the specific risks of modern slavery in its operations and supply chain, and sets out priorities for the coming year.
+In December 2020 and 2021, Newcrest released Modern Slavery Statements.
+Consistent with reporting obligations under the Australian Modern Slavery Act 2018, the Statements outline the steps Newcrest has taken to identify, manage and mitigate the specific risks of modern slavery in its operations and supply chain, and sets out priorities for the coming year.

-Newcrest's Social Performance Management governance framework, including the Communities Policy, Human Rights Policy, Donations & Sponsorships Policy, Indigenous Relations Policy, Social Performance Standard and supporting guidelines, outlines Newcrest's approach to working with communities, government, Indigenous and First Nations peoples, and other stakeholders and affirms Newcrest's commitment to developing partnerships that are mutually beneficial over the life of each project and mine.
+Newcrest's Social Performance Management governance framework, including the Communities Policy, Human Rights Policy, Donations & Sponsorships Policy, Indigenous Relations Policy, Social Performance Standard and supporting procedures and guidelines, outlines Newcrest's approach to working with communities, government, Indigenous and First Nations peoples, and other stakeholders.